shikha-16/Women-in-Technology/README.md

 ## Want to Contribute?
 Thank you for wanting to contribute and be a part of this wonderful community!
 All suggestions and contributions are welcome.
 Please go through the basic community guidelines on CONTRIBUTING.md before creating a new issue or pull request.

-## License
-shikha-16/Women-in-Tech-India is licensed under the

-MIT License
-A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Curated and maintained by [Shikha Bhat](https://github.com/shikha-16)